 The licence holder must ensure that the CCTV equipment is recording every time that the vehicle is being driven regardless of whether or not there are passengers on board.
 The licence holder must provide a copy of the data stored on their CCTV device to any Police Officer or authorised officer of Sandwell MBC on request.

-The use of advertising on CCTV screens is permitted providing the advert has been approved by the Licensing Manager or the Legal Manager.
+The use of advertising on CCTV screens is permitted providing the advert has been approved by an Authorised Officer of the Council.